ZTHawk/HL1_SankSounds/readme.txt

 This one defines how long to wait till first join/leave sound is played after mapchange (to prevent mass sound spamm on map change)

-"mp_sank_sounds_obey_duration" <mode> :

-This one defines who has to obey the sound duration before they can play a sound again.
-0 = noone
-1 = public
-2 = admins
-4 = RCON

-eg: 1 + 2 = 3, means normal players and normal admins have to obey sound duration 7, means that RCON admins have to obey sound duration too

 !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!
 !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!